powellnathanj/vagrant-puppet-oss/Readme.md

-This is my Puppet/MCollective development environment
+This is my OSS Puppet/MCollective development environment